Voice of the Customer (VOC) in B2B (TK3)

 This course will be delivered in a combination of in person Face-to-Face and remote sessions.
-The course may be taken individually or as part of the 2022 B2B Mastery Track™ Series.
-Register on this page for the individual course or click here to register for the full B2B Marketing Mastery Track.
+The course may be taken individually or as part of the B2B Marketing Mastery TRACK™ Series.
+Register on this page for the individual course or click here to register for the full B2B Marketing Mastery TRACK.

 This two part course will include:

 - This Course is offered as part of our B2B Marketing Mastery TRACK™ Series or can also be taken on it’s own.

 - Individual Course Registration Member Rate: $1995.00